004 - People and Places

-Activity Two - Impact - Migration
+Activity Three - Impact - Migration

 As we have now looked at sea level changes we are going to link this a little to migration.
 If you are a Higher Level geographer you will have an example of forced migration due to climate change.
 If not or you need to add more detail we are now going to focus on Kiribati in Micronesia and Kivalina, Alaska.
-Answer the following questions?
+Answer the following questions:

 - Where is Kiribati?

 - What is the impact of the issue?

 - Describe the plan to save Kiribati's people.

 - What is the impact of climate change on Kivalina?

 - Describe the links that can be made to other areas of the Geography course.

 We are going to be sticking with the theme of water and investigating the impact of less ice in the North Sea.